lev-i/E2E-setup-instructions/E2E setup instructions.md

     - `kubectl apply -f deploy/e4k`
     - `kubectl apply -f deploy/hub-connector.yaml`
     - `kubectl apply -f deploy/leaf-device.yaml`
+    - `kubectl apply -f deploy/leaf-device-e2e-x509.yaml`
 <br/><br>
 - Execute `kubectl get pods` and make sure all pods are ready and in running state. (may take a couple minutes)
 - Troubleshoot any pod: `kubectl logs <POD NAME>`
-<br/><br>
 - Go to Azure portal and execute a direct method on the leaf device (method name: echo) and confirm that a response is received on portal.
+Similarly for x509 leaf device.

 ### Run E2E tests